Max-Gabriel-Susman/argus-stream-engine-service/README.md

 go run cmd/argus-stream-engine-service/main.go
 ```

-At this point open a second terminal, from the root level of this repository change directory into videos and make stream
+At this point open a second terminal, from the root level of this repository change directory into imagery and make stream
 ```
-cd videos && make stream
+make stream
 ```

 NOTE: It's very important that you do this next step while the stream operation from the previous step is still going, other wise there will be nothing for the media player to receive.